February 16th 2022

 Stud settings are available in a variety of classic and contemporary styles.
 The most common types you’ll find are four prong, three prong, and bezel earrings.

 Bezel settings hold the diamond firmly in place with a wraparound design and can make the diamonds appear slightly larger than they actually are, perfect for smaller diamonds.
 Whiteflash has a beautiful handmade full-bezel in 18 karat gold or platinum.
-Blue Nile carries a slightly less expensive bezel in 14 karat gold or platinum as well as a build your own earrings option.
+Brilliance carries a slightly less expensive bezel in 14 karat gold or platinum as well as a build your own earrings option.

 Metal Colors & Types